ritvik412/ritvik412/README.md

 ## Hi there !
 I'm Ritvik Shrivastava👋
 A final-year Computer Science student specializing in AI/ML, driven by the challenge of transforming raw data into intelligent solutions.
-My work sits at the intersection of theoretical machine learning and applied engineering—whether building vision pipelines that decode athletic performance or designing sentiment models that predict market movements.
+My work sits at the intersection of theoretical machine learning and applied engineering—whether building vision pipelines that decode athletic performance or designing frontend-backend application for movie search and user reviews.

 ## 🛠️ TECH STACK